Enzyme-driven phase separation: Stochastic model

-The above described reaction-diffusion process involves multiple scales and a very large number of degrees of freedom (cf. App.~\ref{app:microscopic}).
+The above described reaction-diffusion process involves multiple scales and a very large number of degrees of freedom (see App.~\ref{app:microscopic}).
 As a consequence, integration of the corresponding master equation is unfeasible.
-A~mesoscopic description can be derived from the microscopic reaction rules [Eqs.~(\ref{eq:R1})--(\ref{eq:R3})] by considering coarse-grained concentration fields and incorporating fluctuations consistent with the central limit theorem for the reaction-diffusion process~\cite{Gar85} (cf. App.~\ref{app:micromeso}).
-This mesoscopic description, however, is still impractical for direct analysis, as it would require solving a Langevin equation of the form:
+To make this problem tractable, we derived from the microscopic reaction rules, Eqs.~(\ref{eq:R1})--(\ref{eq:R3}), mesoscopic Langevin equations for a vector $\vec{X} = (\phi^+, \phi^-, E^+, E^-, E^+_{\mathrm{f}}, E^-_{\mathrm{f}})$ of coarse-grained concentration fields, incorporating fluctuations consistent with the central limit theorem (see App.~\ref{app:micromeso} and Ref.~~\cite{Gar85}):

-where $\vec{X}=(\phi^+,\phi^-,E^+,E^-, E^+_\mathrm{f},E^-_\mathrm{f})$ is the vector field representing the system state, $\vec{F}$ is a deterministic drift term encapsulating reaction and diffusion kinetics, and~$\vec{\Xi}$ is a stochastic noise term.
+where $\vec{x}$ is a spatial coordinate, $\vec{F}$ is a deterministic drift term encapsulating reaction and diffusion kinetics, and~$\vec{\Xi}$ is a stochastic noise term.
 The force $\vec{F}$ is in general non-potential, and the system is still high-dimensional.
-However, simple and reasonable assumptions allow reducing the system to one described by a single order parameter, for which an effective potential exists.
-Firstly, we take the limit $D_\mathrm{f}\to\infty$, treating the reservoir as a well-mixed, unstructured region where the concentrations $E_\mathrm{f}^\pm$ are spatially uniform.
+To reduce this system to a more manageable form, we consider the limit of infinite reservoir diffusivity ($D_{\mathrm{f}} \to \infty$), effectively treating the reservoir as a well-mixed, unstructured region where the concentrations $E_\mathrm{f}^\pm$ are spatially uniform.
 Secondly, we assume that enzyme association and dissociation kinetics are much faster than molecular redistribution on the scaffold.
-On the characteristic timescale of phase separation, enzyme binding is thus effectively equilibrated, leading to an instantaneous balance of fluxes where the net enzymatic flux is approximately zero.
-In this regime, the distribution of scaffold-bound enzymes is slaved to the distribution of their scaffold-bound substrates:
+On the characteristic timescale of phase separation, enzyme binding is thus effectively equilibrated, allowing for the adiabatic elimination of the enzyme degrees of freedom (see App.~\ref{app:adiabatic}).
+In this regime, the enzyme concentrations exhibit rapid stochastic variations, but their distribution is effectively slaved to the local substrate configuration, fluctuating around the local equilibrium: